ministryofjustice/modernisation-platform-configuration-management/ansible/roles/nomis-release-deployment/README.md

 # Overview

-Use this role to deploy Nomis syscon releases
+Use this role to deploy Nomis syscon releases to the database.
+Use nomis-weblogic role to deploy Nomis syscon releases to the web server.

 # Pre-requisites